SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 Twilight blushes as we pull away from the hug.
 "You too."

-I whisper, "I love you."
+I smile.
+"I love you."

-Twilight whispers back, "I love you too."
+Twilight smiles back.
+"I love you too."